HHSAPCompSci2020/capstone-project-gif-5/docs/README Ido, Franklin, and Gilad  - Dungeon (1).txt

 * Give credit to all outside resources used.
 This includes downloaded images or sounds, external java libraries, parent/tutor/student coding help, etc.]

-Ido: Creates sprites of the game and the player, dungeon, and movingImage classes
+Ido: Creates sprites of the game and the player, dungeon, and movingImage classes, fire, dungeon game, wall, dungeon maker, and magic.

-Gilad: Creates the enemy class and all of its subclasses
+Gilad: Creates the enemy class and all of its subclasses, Also created the enemy attacks.

-Franklin: Creates the WizardElement class and all of its subclasses
+Franklin: Creates the WizardElement class and ice and lightning.

-All of us: We all worked on DrawingSurface
+All of us: We all worked on DrawingSurface.

 Additional credit to the processing library, which we used in our project.